metrico/distributed-clickhouse-prometheus/README.md

 # _"Frugal Metrics"_
 ## Distributed timeseries storage with [UrlEng](https://urleng.com) + [ClickHouse](https://clickhouse.com/docs)

+Metrics are lots fun, until you have to share them between a bunch of servers... but fear not!

-Let's build a serverless prometheus metrics store & publisher for ClickHouse using urleng.com
+Let's build a serverless prometheus metrics store & publisher for ClickHouse using [urleng.com](https://urleng.com)

-* no coding, no logins - batteries included! :battery:
+* no coding, no signups, no logins - batteries included! :battery:
-* zero config distributed table, accessible from any server
+* zero config distributed table, simply accessible from anywhere
-* custom HTTP prometheus /metrics scraping endpoint
+* custom HTTP prometheus /metrics scraping endpoint w/ auto-expiration
-* persistent tables courtesy of [deta cloud](https://deta.sh)
+* persistent storage courtesy of [deta cloud](https://deta.sh)

 <br/>